An Irishman, a Coupla Knees and a Backhanded Blessing

 Yes, I was stubborn and waited it out through Monday to see if it’d get any better.
 Didn’t.

 A little before 8 a.m.
-Climbing cautiously out of my vehicle, I notice several others who must’ve had the same thought – get there early, maybe not wait as long.
+Climbing gingerly out of my vehicle, I see the several others who must’ve had the same thought – get there early, maybe not wait as long.

 I started trying to move a little faster.
 Trying.